 - the performance of our functions

-- records that assist in the enforcement of the criminal law, and the investigation of criminal incidents.
+- records that assist in the enforcement of the law and the investigation of criminal allegations relevant to our mandate.

 The personal information we collect and hold may vary depending on what we require to perform our functions.
 It may include:

-- information about your identity (such as date of birth, country of birth, passport details and driver's licence)
+- your identity information, such as date of birth, country of birth, passport details and driver's licence

-- information about your personal circumstances (for example age, gender, marital status and occupation)
+- information about your personal circumstances, such as gender, marital status and occupation

 - personnel information about current, former and prospective OSI employees and contractors.

 We may also collect or hold sensitive information.
-This could include information about your:
+This may include information about your:

 - racial or ethnic origin